celery/celery/docs/internals/guide.rst

 - celery.loaders

     Every app must have a loader.
-The loader decides how configuration is read, what happens when the worker starts, when a task starts and ends, and so on.
+The loader decides how configuration is read; what happens when the worker starts; when a task starts and ends;
+    and so on.

     The loaders included are: